Bozdağ: History

+Mount Bozdag is part of centeral Menderes Massif,ühich consists of high-grade gneisses formed in the Early Proterozoic (~1.8 - 2.5 billion years ago).

 The ancient name of Bozdağ was Tmolos.
 It was a border town of Lydian Kingdom in the 6th century BC.
 After it was plundered by Achaemenid Empire of Persia it lost its importance.

 Ibn Battuta visited the Sultan Muhammad, son of Aydin, at his summer retreat located here, spending 14 days.
 While there Ibn Battuta examined a "stone that fell from the sky".

-According to unclaimed reports, During Ottoman era, it was a summer residence of Mehmet II while he was still a prince (şehzade) governing in Manisa.
+According to unclaimed reports, during Ottoman era, it was a summer residence of Mehmet II while he was still a prince (şehzade) governing in Manisa.

 In 1963 it was declared a township.

 Economy

 Fruits and vegetables are produced.
 At high altitude, the town is cooler than the surrounding and some houses are used as yayla (summer resort) for İzmir or Ödemiş citizens.
 Winter tourism also seems to be promising.

 Recreation

 Bozdağ is a beautiful area with Mount Bozdağ which attracts climbers, trackers and skiers.
 The Bozdağ Mountain is a perfect place for outdoor activities at a suitable altitude.
 The Mountain Bozdağ has an elevation of 2156 meters with different routes to hike, climb and ski from.
 Since it is located in a country with high temperatures, weather changes are common around the mountain and there can be unexpected changes which interferes with the plans of hikers, skiers and climbers.
 Therefore the ski season does not last a long time.
 The skiing resort on Mount Bozdağ is located 8 km away from the Bozdağ village.
 It has a cablelift which goes all the way up to the summit but it does not have long skiing pistes.
 The mountain is fit for trackers mainly during summer since there are no snow.
 The tracking routes require more skill, technical equipment and climbing knowledge to be able to complete successfully and safely.